 In addition to many years experience in the above specialities, Mike practised for much of his career in divorce and family work which led to accreditation to the Law Society’s Family Law Panel.
 Mike’s background in litigation, combined with his current area of practice, makes him particularly qualified to handle cases in the expanding field of applications to the Court of Protection and Inheritance claims.

 Local history, walking, music and languages are some of Mike’s interests.

-Rob joined Thornes in January 2014 and now heads up the Matrimonial Department.
+Rob joined Thornes in January 2014 and now heads up the Family Department.
 He has extensive experience in all aspects of Family Law to include:-

 - Divorce and Separation